w3c/webappsec/specs/subresourceintegrity/spec.markdown

 Attackers can determine whether some cross-origin resource has certain content by attempting to load it with a known digest, and watching for load failures.
-If the load fails, the attacker can surmise that the resource didn't match the hash, and thereby gain some insight into its contents.
+If the load fails, the attacker can surmise that the response didn't match the hash, and thereby gain some insight into its contents.
 This might reveal, for example, whether or not a user is logged into a particular service.